Alright, we’re now onto the last of my three-part health story, bringing me to today. As continued from yesterday…

-During the first week of the SCD (the intro diet, specifically, which must be followed for the first 3 – 5 days and is crucial to the healing process), I was tired and lethargic, but my body felt extremely light.
+During the first week of the SCD (the intro diet, specifically, which must be followed for the first 3-5 days and is crucial to the healing process), I was tired and lethargic, but my body felt extremely light.
 The light feeling was probably because I wasn’t bloated or experiencing discomfort for the first time in a a very long time.
 It’s not uncommon to feel this way during the intro diet because the body is going through a lot and it’s essentially the initial die-off period of the bacteria.
-Additionally, the foods allowed on the intro portion of the SCD are very limited (as in a handful of foods to choose from) and do not yield many calories, even if you try to eat a lot.
+Additionally, the foods allowed on the intro portion of the SCD are very limited and do not yield many calories, even if you try to eat a lot.
 Because I was still going to yoga and working out during this phase, I really had to increase my intake of these foods, but it still wasn’t enough.
 Even though I didn’t weigh myself, I know I lost weight during that week.
 The foods I ate during this phase included eggs, unflavored gelatin made with 100% pure grape juice, homemade 24-hour yogurt, dry curd cottage cheese, eggs, homemade vegetable broth (I didn’t do meat then) and some baked fish fillets.
 I ate variations of these foods for all my meals during those five days.

 I made it one month on the SCD before I made the decision to add chicken and turkey back into my diet.
 I was having a hard time getting enough protein, especially for how active I am, and knew my body needed it.
 I did a lot of research and spoke with my naturopath about it.
 She thought it was a good idea, but did not push or force me in any way to do so.
 It was my decision.
 So, Jesse and I bought a rotisserie chicken from Whole Foods to eat for dinner one night, and he cut me a little piece.
 As soon as I tasted it, I knew it was exactly what I was missing.
 It tasted good and felt good too.
 Needless to say, I asked for more, and the rest is history.